wearetheframers/frame-core-wip/examples/audio_transcription/README.md

 - The example simulates audio input and demonstrates how the Framer processes this input to achieve its goals.

+### New Feature: Intent Understanding

+The `AudioTranscriptionPlugin` now includes an action to understand "intents" from transcriptions.
+This feature allows the Framer to listen for its name (as specified in the `FramerConfig`) and respond by playing a positive sound and starting to listen to the user, similar to how Alexa functions.
+This demonstrates how plugins can extend default behavior to create a more helpful assistant, and can be disabled or removed if not needed.

 ## Customization

 ### Custom Action Registry